karanrampal/distributed-gcp/README.md

-# Sketches
+# Attribute Prediction
-Detect attributes of the sketches dataset.
-This dataset consists of drawings by designers and our goal is to find attributes of these drawings.
+Detect attributes of the dataset.
+This dataset consists of images by designers and our goal is to find attributes of these images.

 ## Directory structure
 Structure of the project